-Note that relying on a discrete set of scenarios to improve robustness is not a new idea and can be traced back to the work in [7] with its multimodel approach.
+Note that relying on a discrete set of scenarios to improve robustness is not a new idea and can be traced back to the work in [7] with its multi-model approach.
 Alternatively, probabilistic approaches using randomized scenarios are considered in [8] and references therein.

-In this paper, we compare two relaxation approaches to the robust synthesis problem shown schematically in Fig. 1.
-In Section III, we discuss a novel outer relaxation technique, which uses dynamic multipliers and a small gain argument to overestimate the cost function, keeping the uncertainty set $\mathbf{\Delta}$ fixed.
-This leads to a structured $H{\infty}$ -synthesis problem, amenable to nonsmooth optimization techniques as made available through the functions SYSTUNE and HINFSTRUCT from [9]-[11].
-In Section IV, we present an inner relaxation, in which a finite set $\mathbf{\Delta}a$ of active scenarios is computed iteratively in such a way that the stability and the performance for the scenarios $\Delta \in \mathbf{\Delta}a$ assure robustness over the full range $\mathbf{\Delta}$ .
-Finally, in Section V, we discuss a hybrid approach, which applies the inner technique to the real uncertainty and the outer to the complex uncertainty.
-Numerical comparison between these techniques, based on a rich test bench, is presented in Section VI, where the results for the classical routine DKSYN made available through [11] are also presented.
+In this work we compare two relaxation approaches to the robust synthesis problem shown schematically in Fig. 1.
+In section III we discuss a novel outer relaxation technique, which uses dynamic multipliers and a small gain argument to overestimate the cost function, keeping the uncertainty set $\Delta$ fixed.
+This leads to a structured $H{\infty}$ -synthesis problem, amenable to nonsmooth optimization techniques as made available through the functions SYSTUNE and HINFSTRUCT from [9], [10], [11].
+In section IV we present an inner relaxation, in which a finite set $\Delta_a$ of active scenarios is computed iteratively in such a way that stability and performance for the scenarios $\Delta \in \Delta_a$ assures robustness over the full range $\Delta.$ Finally, in section V, we discuss a hybrid approach, which applies the inner technique to the real uncertainty and the outer to the complex uncertainty.
+Numerical comparison between these techniques, based on a rich test bench, is presented in section VI , where the results for the classical routine DKSYN made available through [11] is also presented as means of contextualization of the results.
 In the end, a missile pilot design problem is solved with the techniques.